ohathar/Sportarr/README.md

 # <img width="24px" src="./Logo/256.png" alt="Sportarr"></img> Sportarr

-**Universal Sports PVR - Automatically track and download live sports events across all major sports**
+**Universal Sports PVR - Organize and manage your sports media library**

 Sportarr is a PVR (Personal Video Recorder) for Usenet and BitTorrent users designed for sports enthusiasts.
-Powered by TheSportsDB, it monitors and automatically downloads events from UFC, NFL, NBA, Premier League, Formula 1, and hundreds of other leagues and sports worldwide.
+Powered by TheSportsDB, it can monitor and manage your sports media collection for UFC, NFL, NBA, Premier League, Formula 1, and hundreds of other leagues worldwide.

 ## Key Features